elakew/book_sales_analysis/README.md

 ### Book Sales - Publisher Revenue
-In this project, we explore book sales data to uncover actionable insights for publishers, namely publishing agents, financiers, and strategists.
-This exploratory data analysis (EDA) in SQLite and Python primarily focuses on publisher revenue and identifies the primary sources of revenue.
+In this project, we uncover high-level and granular insights for publishers, namely publishing agents, financiers, and strategists.
+This exploratory data analysis (EDA) in SQLite and Python focuses on publisher revenue and identifies the primary sources of revenue.

 #### Key Insights
 * Top publishers, tight market: The top five publishers - Penguin Group and Random House followed by Amazon Digital, Hachette, and HarperCollins - lead in revenue and are tightly grouped together by narrow margins.